The question we are often asked is, “Does MIGAS employ mature aged apprentices?” The answer is “yes”, but let’s break it down further than that.

 How long does a mature aged apprenticeship take to complete?

-Mature aged apprenticeships are competency-based, which means that the time they take to complete depends on how quickly the skill levels and competencies are achieved by the mature aged apprentice.
-A mature aged apprenticeship may take anywhere between one year and four years, instead of the normal duration of four years for an Australian Apprenticeship.
+Australian Apprenticeships are competency-based, which means that the time they take to complete depends on how quickly the skill levels and competencies are achieved by the apprentice.

 Contact a TAFE institution or other Registered Training Organisation (RTO) for an RPL assessment and details about RPL costs.